waikato-datamining/image-dataset-converter/plugins/find-contours.md

 * accepts: idc.api.ObjectDetectionData
 * generates: idc.api.ObjectDetectionData

 Finds the contours in the binary image and stores them as polygons in the annotations.
+When calculating the minimal rectangles, the following fields get added to the meta-data of the objects: min_rect_width, min_rect_height.
+The minimal rectangle width/height also get checked against the specified min/max sizes.

 ```
 usage: find-contours [-h] [-l {DEBUG,INFO,WARNING,ERROR,CRITICAL}]
                      [-N LOGGER_NAME] [--skip] [--label LABEL] [-m MIN_SIZE]
-                     [-M MAX_SIZE]
+                     [-M MAX_SIZE] [-r]

 Finds the contours in the binary image and stores them as polygons in the
 annotations.
+When calculating the minimal rectangles, the following fields get
+added to the meta-data of the objects: min_rect_width, min_rect_height.
+The
+minimal rectangle width/height also get checked against the specified min/max
+sizes.

 options:
   -h, --help            show this help message and exit